ultradns/terraform-provider-ultradns/docs/data-sources/zone.md

 ### Nested `registrar_info.name_servers` block has the following structure:

 * `ok` - (Computed) (List String) List of UltraDNS name servers that are configured for this domain.
-* `unknown` - (Computed) (List String) List of name servers that are configured for this domain, but are not UltraDNS-managed name servers.
+* `unknown` - (Computed) (List String) List of name servers that are configured for this domain, but are not UltraDNS managed name servers.
 * `missing` - (Computed) (List String) List of UltraDNS name servers that should be configured for this domain, but are not.
 * `incorrect` - (Computed) (List String) List of any obsolete UltraDNS name servers that are still configured for this zone.